-4.1 How does the court decide whether there needs to be a fact find?
+4.1 How does the court decide whether there needs to be a Fact finding hearing?

 If one party makes allegations of domestic abuse during family court proceedings which the other party denies, the Judge will consider whether there should be a fact find.